 Telling People I Was Pregnant

 When I announced my pregnancy in October, it was a surprise to everyone.
-We hadn’t been necesarily trying to have a baby (though my partner and I knew that was always our future plans).
+We hadn’t been necesarily trying to have a baby (though my partner and I knew that was always our future plan).

 Initially, I was little embarrassed to tell people that I was pregnant.
 The timing could have been better.
 I had recently quit my corporate job to pursue opening my own small business.
 And, my relationship with my boyfriend was less than a year old.